lamoustache/ciscotclsigner/README.md

     SIGN <sign>: Sign a Tcl script and verify the signature is valid.
     VERIFY <verify>: Verify the signature of a Tcl script.
-    GENCRT <gencrt>: Genrate a x509 certificate and private key to sign a script.
+    GENCRT <gencrt>: Generate a x509 certificate and private key to sign a script.

 To use Cisco Tcl Signer you must specify the mode of operation.